Thomson33/MyVagrantEnv/README.md

 Just a vagrantfile to deploy an environment based on Debian 10 (Buster).

-This vagrantfile also install docker and ansible with latest version.
+This vagrantfile also install docker and ansible with their latest version.

 ## How to use it

-You can use this vagrantfile with my Dockerfile that create a container with nginx that you can find here : https://github.com/Thomson33/MyDockerStarter
+You can use this vagrantfile with my Dockerfile that create a container with nginx.
+(You can find it here : https://github.com/Thomson33/MyDockerStarter)

 0. Install Vagrant :-) [https://www.vagrantup.com/downloads.html]
-1. Clone this repo
+1. Clone this repo : `git clone https://github.com/Thomson33/MyVagrantEnv`
 2. With you favorite CMD, go to this repo (in my case : `cd /Users/Antoine/Desktop/MyVagrantEnv`)
 3. (Optional) Clone the Dockerfile in this repo (in my case : `cd /Users/Antoine/Desktop/MyVagrantEnv && curl https://raw.githubusercontent.com/Thomson33/MyDockerStarter/master/Dockerfile > Dockerfile`)
 4. Start the VM : `vagrant up`